defuse/airgap/README.md

 and the internet-connected Tails-booting system will be called GapProxy.
 We will also need to give a name to a special flash drive called TransferMedia.

+We will also suppose there is only one human operator of the airgap, which we will refer to by the name HumanOperator.

 ### AirGap

 AirGap consists of the following components: